 Prior to joining the Utah staff, Kinneberg worked for the Chicago White Sox organization as a minor league pitching coach.
 From 1996-2001, Kinneberg was the associate head coach at Arizona.
 He served an assistant baseball coach at Arizona State from 1992-94.
 In his last two seasons, Kinneberg helped lead the Sun Devils to back-to-back appearances in the College World Series.

-Mike Crawford is in his 10th year as the pitching coach and recruiting coordinator at Utah, and his second season as associate head coach.
+Mike Crawford is in his 11th year as the pitching coach and recruiting coordinator at Utah, and his third season as associate head coach.

-Former four-time all-conference Ute infielder Jay Brossman is in his seventh season on the baseball staff and his second as a full-time assistant with the Utes, serving as hitting coach and running the offense.
+Former four-time all-conference Utah infielder Jay Brossman is in his eighth season on the baseball staff.
+He is in his third year as a full-time assistant coach with the Utes, serving as hitting coach and running the offense.

+Utah had one of its best offensive seasons in 2017.
 Utah's .287 batting average in 2017 was its highest since the Utes joined the Pac-12 in 2012.
-Utah ranked fourth in the league in batting average, third in on-base percentage and fourth in runs scored and RBI last season.
-Dallas Carroll ranked in the top five in in the Pac-12 in several major hitting categories and earned All-America honors from the ABCA.
-Carroll and DaShawn Keirsey Jr., both earned All-Pac-12 honors.
+The Utes also had Pac-12 era highs in slugging percentage (.399), on-base percentage (.375), RBI (280), hits (514) and runs scored (311).
+Utah ranked fourth in the league in batting average, third in on-base percentage and fourth in runs scored and RBI that season.

-Parker Guinn is in his first season as a volunteer assistant coach at Utah.
+Parker Guinn is in his second season as a volunteer assistant coach at Utah.
 Guinn joins the Utes from Washington, where he was a student manager in 2017.